Pilgrims (Plymouth Colony): Atlantic crossing

-Of the 120 combined passengers, 102 were chosen to travel on the Mayflower with the supplies consolidated.
-Of these, about half had come by way of Leiden, and about 28 of the adults were members of the congregation.
+Of the 120 combined passengers on the two ships, 102 were chosen to travel on the ship with the supplies consolidated.
+Of these, about half had come by way of Leiden, and about 30 of the adults were members of the congregation.

 The reduced party finally sailed successfully on September 6 (Old Style)/September 16 (New Style), 1620.

 Initially the trip went smoothly, but under way they were met with strong winds and storms.
 One of these caused a main beam to crack, and the possibility was considered of turning back, even though they were more than halfway to their destination.
-However, they repaired the ship sufficiently to continue, by using a "great iron screw" brought along by the colonists (probably a jack to be used for either house construction or a cider press).
-Passenger John Howland was washed overboard in the storm but caught a top-sail halyard trailing in the water and was pulled back on board.
+However, they repaired the ship sufficiently to continue by using a "great iron screw" brought along by the colonists (probably a jack to be used for either house construction or a cider press).
+Passenger John Howland was washed overboard in the storm, but he caught a top-sail halyard trailing in the water and was pulled back on board.

 One crew member and one passenger died before they reached land.
 A child was born at sea and named Oceanus.

 Arrival in America

 The Mayflower passengers sighted land on November 9, 1620 after enduring miserable conditions for about 65 days, and William Brewster led them in singing Psalm 100.
 They confirmed that the area was Cape Cod within the New England territory recommended by Weston.
-They attempted to sail the ship around the cape towards the Hudson River, also within the New England grant area, but they encountered shoals and difficult currents around Cape Malabar (the old French name for Monomoy Island).
+They attempted to sail the ship around the cape towards the Hudson River, but they encountered shoals and difficult currents around Cape Malabar (the old French name for Monomoy Island).
 They decided to turn around, and the ship was anchored in Provincetown Harbor by November 11/21.